landowark/submissions/README.md

 1. Click on 'Reports' -> 'Make Report' in the menu bar.
 2. Select the start date and the end date you want for the report.
 Click 'ok'.
 3. Use the file dialog to select a location to save the report.
-	a.
-Both an Excel sheet and a pdf should be generated containing summary information for submissions made by each client lab.
+	1. Both an Excel sheet and a pdf should be generated containing summary information for submissions made by each client lab.

 ## Exporting a run as an Excel file: